Soft Language Prompts for Language Transfer: Experiments

 \subsection{Languages}

-The original mT5 pre-trained model covers more than 100 languages, while mT0 employed only 46 of them for further fine-tuning.
-Based on the list of languages initially supported by the mT5 model, we selected six languages and categorized them into high and low-resource.
-On the one hand, we consider English, German, and Spanish to be high-resource languages.
-On the other hand, Czech, Slovak, and Telugu are considered low-resource.
+The original mT5 model was pre-trained on over 100 languages, while mT0 employed only 46 for further fine-tuning.
+From the list of languages supported by mT5, we selected 16 languages and categorized them into two groups: high- and mid- along with low-resource languages.
+On the one hand, we consider Arabic, German, English, Spanish, Russian and Chinese to be high-resource languages.
+On the other hand, we consider Czech, Greek, Romanian and Slovenian as mid-resource and Bulgarian, Malayalam, Slovak, Swahili, Telugu and Urdu as low-resource languages.
 Our distinction between these two groups is based on the number of resources available for each language (in terms of unlabelled and labelled data).

-Additionally, we included languages from two families and script types in the low-resource category.
-Czech and Slovak represent the Indo-European language family with the Latin script, while the Telugu language represents the Dravidian language family with the Telugu script.
-The purpose of including Telugu in our cross-lingual evaluation is to investigate the ability of the mT0 model to transfer knowledge between more similar and more distant languages, both in the form of script and language features.
+We included languages from various families (e.g., Indo-European, Dravidian, Sino-Tibetan) and script types in the low-resource category, such as Latin, Arabic, Cyrillic and other non-Latin.
+The purpose of including multiple scripts and language families in our cross-lingual evaluation is to investigate the ability of the mT0 model to transfer knowledge between more similar and more distant languages, with respect to both script and language features.

 To train language representations on unlabelled data, we selected Wikipedia as a source that contains many articles in various languages, including low-resource ones.
-All the Wikipedia data are from the latest preprocessed dump from HuggingFace\footnote{\url{https://huggingface.co/datasets/wikimedia/wikipedia}}, specifically from November 2023.
+All Wikipedia data were taken from the latest preprocessed dump from HuggingFace\footnote{\url{https://huggingface.co/datasets/wikimedia/wikipedia}}, November 2023.